 However, experts suggest that fusion biopsy will help detect and accurately diagnose prostate cancer in its early stage.

 Some factors may point to abnormal cell growth in your body.
 However, abnormal cell growth in the prostate tissue could mean the presence of cancerous or noncancerous cells.
 When your prostate-specific antigen (PSA) is on the high side or keeps rising, your doctor may suspect the presence of an abnormally grown cell.
 They may advise you to go for a fusion biopsy procedure.
-Although, there are more than one reasons why your PSA level may keep increasing, and prostate cancer is one of them.
-But, do not panic until your doctor has carried out the necessary investigations and made a proper diagnosis.
+However, there is more than one reason why your PSA level may keep increasing, and prostate cancer is one of them.
+But do not panic until your doctor has conducted the necessary investigations and made a proper diagnosis.

 Furthermore, reports indicate that over 700,000 men in America have an elevated PSA level.
 These men often undergo several biopsies to confirm the presence of cancerous cells.
 The usage of random sampling to detect cancerous cells may sometimes be inefficient.
-It can as well miss some significant cancerous cells in your prostate.
-Instead, your doctor may decide you go for a fusion biopsy procedure to confirm the significant cancerous cells missed by random sampling.
+It can also miss some significant cancerous cells in your prostate.
+Instead, your doctor may decide to go for a fusion biopsy procedure to confirm the critical cancerous cells missed by random sampling.